Alexander Agassiz: Biography

-Agassiz was a major factor in the mine's continued success and visited the mines twice a year.
-He innovated by installing a giant engine, known as the Superior, which was able to lift 24 tons of rock from a depth of 1,200 m.
+In 1883, Agassiz innovated by installing a giant engine, known as the Superior, which was able to lift 24 tons of rock from a depth of 1,200 m.
 He also built a railroad and dredged a channel to navigable waters.
-However, after a time the mines did not require his full-time, year-round, attention and he returned to his interests in natural history at Harvard.
+With Erasmus Darwin Leavitt Jr. employed as his mechanical engineer, Agassiz installed state of the art hoisting engines.
 Out of his copper fortune, he gave some US$500,000 to Harvard for the museum of comparative zoology and other purposes.